MrValentine7777/MGCustomDrawingPipeline/README.md

 - Better visual quality at the cost of requiring more capable hardware
 - Access to advanced DirectX 11 features like compute shaders and tessellation

-## MonoGame 3.8.3 Benefits
-The project now leverages MonoGame 3.8.3, which includes:
-- Improved content pipeline with better error reporting
-- Enhanced shader compilation and validation
-- Better performance through optimized rendering paths
-- More reliable cross-platform compatibility
-- Updated dependencies and tools
-- Improved support for modern development environments
+## Component-Based Architecture
+The project demonstrates a well-structured approach to game development:
+- **Separation of Concerns**: Each class has a specific responsibility
+- **Modularity**: Components like TreeRenderer and PostProcessingRenderer encapsulate specific functionality
+- **State Management**: The GameState class centralizes all game state variables
+- **Utility Classes**: Dedicated classes for tasks like texture creation and input handling
+- **Organized Namespaces**: Code is organized into logical categories (Rendering, Animation, Input, etc.)

 ## Further Learning
 To continue exploring graphics programming concepts: